Rigid models for 2-gerbes I: Chern-Simons geometry: Introduction

-It is important to note that one can either trivialise a bundle 2-gerbe purely (differential) topologically---implicit in early works that deal with characteristic classes, or otherwise topological objects closely related to bundle 2-gerbes e.g.\ \cite{BM,Stolz-Teichner}---or trivialise it with geometric structure encoded by certain differential form data; the latter is what we are interested in here, and such \emph{geometric string structures} were introduced in \cite{Wal}.
+It is important to note that one can either trivialise a bundle 2-gerbe purely (differential) topologically (see e.g.\ \cite{BM,Stolz-Teichner}) or trivialise it with geometric structure encoded by certain differential form data; the latter is what we are interested in here, and such \emph{geometric string structures} were introduced in \cite{Wal} (see also \cite{FiorenzaSatiSchreiber_14}).
 This general approach has the advantage that it utilises the geometry of bundle (1-)gerbes, which is well understood and has been studied from multiple points of view.
-Chern--Simons bundle 2-gerbes have also appeared in many applications in physics and geometry (e.g.\ \cite{CJMSW,CareyWang_08,Sati_10,Wal,FiorenzaSatiSchreiber_14,Mickler_18}; results such as the Green--Schwarz anomaly cancellation in heterotic string theory can be encoded using a Chern--Simons bundle 2-gerbe \cite{Sati-Schreiber-Stasheff_12,Fiorenza-Sati-Schreiber_15}.
+Chern--Simons bundle 2-gerbes have also appeared in many applications in physics and geometry (e.g.\ \cite{CJMSW,CareyWang_08,Sati_10,Wal,FiorenzaSatiSchreiber_14,Mickler_18}); results such as the Green--Schwarz anomaly cancellation in heterotic string theory can be encoded using a Chern--Simons bundle 2-gerbe \cite{Sati-Schreiber-Stasheff_12,Fiorenza-Sati-Schreiber_15}.
 The recent \emph{Hypothesis H} \cite{Fiorenza-Sati-Schreiber_20,Fiorenza-Sati-Schreiber_21b} gives rise to a variant of a Chern--Simons 2-gerbe encoding the full $C$-field data on M5-branes \cite{Fiorenza-Sati-Schreiber_21a}.